Roblox-Thot/TestService-Render/README.md

 Will name the files based on what the render camera is called

+# Requirements
+If you want to use the Python file you need to have flask, json, and base64 packages installed

+If you use the build in [releases] then you don't need anything other than Roblox Studio

 # How to use
+1. Run the Python file or a the [release] build
-* Put a RenderingTest inside of TestService
+2. Put a RenderingTest inside of TestService
-* Use the properties Window to set the settings
+3. Use the properties Window to set the settings
-* Run the following command in the command bar
+4. Run the following command in the command bar to render
 ```lua
 game.TestService:Run()
 ```